(225 ILCS 425/8c)

 (from Ch.
 111, par.
 2011c)

-(a) Each licensed agency office shall at all times maintain a
+(a) Each licensed collection agency shall at all times maintain a

-separate bank account in which all monies received on claims shall
+separate bank account in which all monies received on debts shall

 be deposited, referred to as a "Trust Account", except that

 negotiable instruments received may be forwarded directly to a creditor if

 such procedure is provided for by a writing executed by the creditor.

 Monies received shall be so deposited within 5 business days after

 There shall be sufficient funds in the trust account at all times to pay

 (b) The trust account shall be established in a bank, savings and loan